Per-and Polyfluoroalkyl Substances | Chemical Insights

 PFAS are ubiquitous environmental contaminants and are commonly known as “FOREVER CHEMICALS.”

-Data shows that approximately 97% of Americans have detectable blood levels of PFAS, but we do not fully understand how exposures occur and what the potential health consequences are.
+Data show that approximately 97% of Americans have detectable levels of PFAS in their blood, but we do not fully understand how exposures occur or their potential health consequences.
 Limited studies have linked PFAS exposure to:

 • Altered fetal development